 This new hiking route follows a WWI front line

-The new Walk of Peace hiking trail connects the Alps to the Adriatic Sea along the former WWI frontline that once straddled the mountainous border between today’s Slovenia and Italy.
-However, the 11-stage route, which extends approximately 220km and passes through villages, under peaks, past glacial lakes, and across pristine rivers, is more than a trekking path.
+The Walk of Peace hiking trail connects the Alps to the Adriatic Sea along the former WWI frontline that once straddled the mountainous border between today’s Slovenia and Italy.
+However, the 11-stage route, which extends approximately 137 miles (220km) and passes through villages, under peaks, past glacial lakes, and across pristine rivers, is more than a trekking path.
 It is also a living history lesson, a string of museums and memorial sites, and a rolling food-and-wine experience.

 Background to the trail

-The trail, which launches in April 2020 and traverses four geographic regions, actually serves as the practical, trek-friendly spine of a larger 400km corridor established in 2000 by the Walks of Peace in the Soča Region Foundation.
-The foundation’s mission is to study, restore, preserve, and oversee the many important historical sites along WWI’s Isonzo Front, where 12 battles – between the Kingdom of Italy and the then Austo-Hungarian Empire (of which Slovenia was once part) – took place from 1915 to 1917.
+The trail, which launched in April 2020 and traverses four geographic regions, actually serves as the practical, trek-friendly spine of a larger 248 mile (400km) corridor established in 2000 by the Walks of Peace in the Soča Region Foundation.
+The foundation’s mission is to study, restore, preserve, and oversee the many important historical sites along WWI’s Isonzo Front, where 12 battles – between the Kingdom of Italy and the then Austro-Hungarian Empire (of which Slovenia was once part) – took place from 1915 to 1917.
 An estimated 350,000 soldiers, from 20 nations, perished during that 29-month period.

 The trail today